koriaf/ausdigital-tap/docs/tap_details.md

  * Sender knows their own business identity, and has access to their own private key.
  * Sender knows the recipient business identity (e.g. ABN).
- * Sender knows recipient Service Metadata Publisher (SMP) address, which can be discovered from business identity using Digital Capability Lookup (DCL).
+ * Sender knows recipient Digital Capability Publisher (DCP) address, which can be discovered from business identity using Digital Capability Lookup (DCL).
- * Sender knows appropriate TAP endpoint address for the intended message type (discovered via SMP lookup).
+ * Sender knows appropriate TAP endpoint address for the intended message type (discovered via DCP lookup).
- * Sender knows appropriate recipient public key (discovered via SMP lookup).
+ * Sender knows appropriate recipient public key (discovered via DCP lookup).
  * The sender has a valid cleartext (not encrypted) business document to send (e.g. an invoice), encoding the appropriate business semantics (e.g. UBL2.0) in an appropriate format (e.g. json).

 The process is: